-CAPS' Primary Committee Participation (1 hr. every other week during semester assigned) Interns will participate as an intern representative in training committee for one semester.
+CAPS' Primary Committee Participation (1 hr. rotation)

+Interns will rotate as an intern representative in training committee.
 Interns will engage in committee tasks alongside staff members.

-Diversity Experience (1 hr. monthly fall, spring, and summer semesters)
+Diversity Experience (1 hr. monthly spring, and summer semesters)

 Interns will engage in a process of an open dialogue about diversity related issues and topics that may impact their clinical and professional work.